 The sexual relationship with self is a widely experienced part of adolescent and adult development.
 It’s a simple enough phrase, and people tend to make some instant sense of what it means.
-It differentiates eroticism/sex between its internal and external nature, simply and quickly.
-Saying it implies its ‘opposite’ – sexual relationship-with-other(s) (a subject near and dear to psychotherapy.)
+It quickly differentiates eroticism/sex between its internal and external contexts.

 An Erotic/ Sexual Battle Royal

-But it’s more than that, because it’s part of self.
 Often enough, people want to occupy personal/private sexuality, sometimes to re-energize their sex-with-other(s).
-But for many, a partner’s sex-with-self is a betrayal, cause for suspicion, even a sign that the sex connection has died.
+For others, a partner’s sex-with-self is a betrayal, cause for suspicion, even a sign that the sex connection has died.